 4. Don’t let extra cold air in

-When you’re asleep, you probably won’t be aware of cold air sneaking in through gaps in your door or windows, but you definitely will notice when you wake up!
+When you’re asleep, you probably won’t be aware of cold air sneaking in through gaps in your door or windows, but you definitely will notice when you're too cold to get out of bed!
 You can try placing a draught excluder by the bottom of your door to stop the cold coming in and the hot air leaving, or simply place a towel down instead, that should work just as well.

-Make sure your windows are closed properly too, don’t leave them on the latch.
-A heavy set of curtains can stop draughts of air coming through, and make sure they’re drawn properly.
+Make sure your windows are closed properly too, and not left on the latch.
+A heavy set of curtains can stop draughts of air coming through, but make sure they’re drawn properly.

 5. Make sure your alarm is soothing and calm

-If you’re struggling to wake up in the cold, the last thing you want to do is set a super loud alarm which is going to scare the living daylights out of you in the morning.
+If you’re struggling to get out of bed in the cold, the last thing you want to do is set a super loud alarm which is going to scare the living daylights out of you in the morning.
 Instead, you should have something that is calming and relaxing - something that will help you rise with little to no friction.

 6. Don’t try to justify staying in bed